Volunteer with FRESHFARM at one of our farmers markets, with FoodPrints, or with the Pop-Up Food Hub.

 Volunteer with FoodPrints

 FoodPrints’ hands-on cooking, gardening, and environmental literacy lessons generally need helpers during the school day.
-Ideal volunteers can commit to coming every week for a 3-4 hour block.
-We also need volunteers at some FoodPrints schools to support an on-site, after school farmstand, garden maintenance, and/or cafeteria waste sorting during breakfast, lunch, and aftercare meals (to help students sort their waste into compost, recycling, and trash).
+Ideal volunteers can commit to coming every week for 2-3-hour blocks.
+(When in-person instruction resumes we will also need volunteers at some FoodPrints schools to support an on-site, after school farmstand, garden maintenance, and/or cafeteria waste sorting during breakfast, lunch, and aftercare meals to help students sort their waste into compost, recycling, and trash.)

-If you are interested in learning more about FoodPrints volunteer opportunities, email email@example.com.
+If you are interested in learning more about FoodPrints volunteer opportunities, please complete this intake form.

 Volunteer with the Pop-Up Food Hub